 Use your hiring data to establish benchmarks on what you pay for specific roles.
-If you already have a rate card, even better.
-Use it and compare it against your hiring results, paying particular attention to the use of "niche" or "other" worker types.
-If you are using these, dig in to find out why.
+If you already have a rate card, then it and compare it against your hiring results.
+Pay particular attention to the use of "niche" or "other" worker types.
+If you are using these, then find out why.
 These usually mean that someone is working around rate.